 Statement

-My practice centers sculptural textiles and hybrid forms that engage the body as both subject and sensor.
 I work with salvaged leather, hand-dyed fabrics, and mechanical fragments, materials marked by prior lives and chosen for their ability to hold tension, texture, and memory.
-These works, sewn, bound, and layered, function as tactile devices: part garment, part interface, part terrain.
-They invite sensory engagement through scent, touch, and interaction.
+These sewn and layered pieces function as tactile forms: part garment, part interface, part terrain.
+They invite engagement through scent, touch, and interaction.

-These 'sensorial machines' are meant to be worn or handled; others breathe scent, evoke shelter, or extend prosthetic forms.
-Grounded in my experience as a disabled wheelchair user, I approach disability not as limitation, but as a generative force.
+These “sensorial machines” may be worn, handled, or physically encountered; some breathe scent, evoke shelter, or extend prosthetic forms.
 Each piece holds tension between exposure and refuge, utility and ornament.
-I consider these forms offerings of service: protective coverings, interactive tools, and kinetic architectures that respond to the viewer.
+I think of these forms as offerings of service: protective coverings, interactive tools, and kinetic architectures that respond to the viewer.